Grand Junction, Hampstead and Briens Road Intersection Upgrade

 Engagement with community and industry is crucial and we will facilitate information sessions as much as possible to enable face to face engagement.
 It is important to assist in managing these events that you register as requested to enable physical distancing as much as possible.

-Major construction on the intersection upgrade is expected to commence early next year, with project completion expected in early 2022.
+Major construction on the intersection upgrade commenced in April 2021, with project completion expected in early 2022, weather permitting.

 If you have any further enquiries or would like to register your interest in the project to receive updates, please: